 (4) In the case that the developer is required to or wishes to install a fire protection water supply and neither extending the hydrant system nor installing a cistern is feasible, a dry hydrant system into an existing water supply or new water supply may be installed for fire protection purposes.
 (See Subsection D.)

-(5) The term Fire Chief in this section shall mean the Fire Chief or his designee.
+(5) The term "Fire Chief" in this section shall mean the Fire Chief or his designee.

 B. Hydrant requirements.